 - Diversity and Inclusion – Many jurisdictions encourage diversity in board composition, including gender diversity.

-- Compliance with Corporate Governance Requirements – It very essential for companies to compliance with the regulations of stock exchange and various government codes and the relevant law related to companies’ law and business regulations.
+- Compliance with Corporate Governance Requirements – It is essential for companies to comply with the regulations of the stock exchange, various government codes, and relevant laws relating to companies.

 - Conflict of Interest Management – Directors should disclose any conflicts of interest and recuse themselves from relevant discussions.